-On the night before we set out on the North Downs Way, in the attractive and ancient town of Farnham, we stayed in a comfortable B&B, 1 Park Row B&B, which had been a milking shed in the 15th century.
-(Interesting data point.)
-Although a small building, it had quaint charm, was clean and our host was friendly and helpful.
+We spent the night before beginning the North Downs Way in the attractive and ancient town of Farnham at a comfortable B&B, 1 Park Row B&B, which had been a milking shed in the 15th century.
+Although a small building, the B&B had quaint charm, was clean and our host was friendly and helpful.

-My friend and hiking companion, Nancy, had arrived the previous day on the train from London, and that morning we eagerly anticipated the first steps of our NDW trek.
-Maxine, our host, prepared a tasty breakfast and volunteered to give my mother a lift to Guildford.
-A quick farewell and we were off!
+My friend and hiking companion, Nancy, had arrived the previous day on the train from London and this morning we eagerly anticipated the first steps of our NDW trek.
+Our host at the B&B, Maxine, prepared a tasty breakfast and volunteered to give my mother a lift to Guildford.
+After a quick farewell, we were off!
 The trail commenced just a short walk from our lodging.

 The path followed a small, reed-filled stream which would become the much more substantial River Wey in several miles.
 The woodsy trail soon opened out onto the Farnham Golf Club.
-It is amazing to me how many trails in England frequently cross or touch golf courses which, of course, makes for a pleasing landscape.
-These are also a lure for my golfer husband, who has been known to meet up with us as we hiked near a golf course.
+It is amazing to me how many trails in England frequently cross or touch golf courses which, of course, make for a pleasing landscape.
+Such courses are also a lure for my golfer husband, who has been known to meet up with us as we hiked near a golf course.

-The “Downs” are chalk hills and contribute substantially to the geography of this region.
-We did not, however, see any this first day.
-We did walk alongside long stretches of farmland, making it easy to get lost in one’s thoughts.
+The “Downs” are chalk hills which contribute substantially to the geography of the region although we did not see any this first day.
+Walking along long stretches of farmland, however, made it easy to get lost in one’s thoughts.